 We are attorneys admitted to practice in The Commonwealth of Massachusetts.
-We express no opinion concerning the laws of any jurisdictions other than the laws of the United States of America and The Commonwealth of Massachusetts and the Delaware General Corporation Law, and also express no opinion with respect to the blue sky or securities laws of any state, including Massachusetts and Delaware.
+We express no opinion concerning the laws of any jurisdictions other than the laws of the United States of America and The Commonwealth of Massachusetts and the Delaware General Corporation Law (which includes applicable provisions of the Delaware General Corporation Law and reported judicial decisions interpreting the Delaware General Corporation Law and applicable provisions of the Delaware Constitution), and also express no opinion with respect to the blue sky or securities laws of any state, including Massachusetts and Delaware.